 Éditions Alphonse Leduc is one of France’s oldest and most prestigious music publishing houses.
 Founded in 1841, it is still flourishing 175 years later and is now owned by The Music Sales Group.
 Today its catalogue includes the works of Jacques Ibert, Gabriel Fauré, Darius Milhaud, André Jolivet, Jacques Offenbach, Francis Poulenc, Olivier Messiaen and Henri Dutilleux among many others.
 As a result Éditions Alphonse Leduc has become the focal point for a whole tradition of French music through a combination of publishing new works and the acquisition of established catalogues, notably those of Éditions Heugel in 1980 and Éditions Hamelle in 1993.
 Visit Éditions Alphonse Leduc

 Edition Wilhelm Hansen was established in Copenhagen in 1857, an engraving business soon to be expanded into music publishing.
-Today, the company produces a variety of songbooks, educational books and CDs and is now the major supplier of printed music in its local territorty. it is the premier publisher of Scandinavian composers, including Nielsen and Sibelius as well as contemporary composers such as Abrahamsen, Nørgård, Sørensen and Ruders.
+It is the premier publisher of Scandinavian composers, including Nielsen and Sibelius as well as contemporary composers such as Abrahamsen, Nørgård, Sørensen and Ruders.
 It is owned by The Music Sales Group and managed in Denmark by the latest generation of the Wilhelm Hansen family.